 Ryan J. Androsoff

-Ryan Androsoff maintains a wide-ranging litigation practice with particular focuses on estates and trusts litigation, real estate disputes, corporate litigation, and criminal law.
+Ryan Androsoff maintains a wide-ranging litigation practice with particular focuses on estates and trusts litigation, real estate disputes, and corporate litigation.
 Ryan has represented parties in administrative hearings, at all levels of court in British Columbia, and in the Supreme Court of Canada.

 Ryan ran and won his first trial while still a law student at the University of Victoria's Law Centre clinical program.
 During law school, Ryan participated in the Gale Cup Moot, winning the Peter Cory prize for best written argument.
 After working at a leading Vancouver criminal law firm in winter 2008 and summer 2009, Ryan joined a prominent Vancouver regional firm in 2010 as a summer articled student.
-He returned there in 2012 to article and practice after clerking at the British Columbia Court of Appeal and joined Hunter Litigation Chambers in 2016.
+He returned there in 2012 to article and practice after clerking at the British Columbia Court of Appeal, joining Hunter Litigation Chambers in 2016.

 Pinnacle Gaming Solutions Inc. v.
 BC Lottery Corporation, 2019 BCSC 1501: represented the British Columbia Lottery Corporation in successfully defending an application challenging the Corporation’s claim of solicitor-client privilege.

 In the Matter of the Water Polo Canada Code of Conduct with Disciplinary Procedure (with Rebecca J. Robb): represented Water Polo Canada in this disciplinary proceeding in successfully proving major infractions of Water Polo Canada’s Code of Conduct with Disciplinary Procedure, and obtaining the sanction against the registrant of a permanent ban from future registration or participation in Water Polo Canada events or activities.